 A risk assessment will be conducted of all work involving exposure to hazardous substances.
-The assessment will be based on the manufacturers' and suppliers' health and safety guidance and our own knowledge of the work process.
+The assessment will be based on the manufacturers and suppliers' health and safety guidance and our own knowledge of the work process.
 The Authority will ensure that the exposure of employees to hazardous substances is minimized and adequately controlled in all cases.
-All employees who will come into contact with hazardous substances will receive comprehensive and adequate training and information on the health and safety issues relating to that type of work.
+Department Supervisors shall ensure that all employees involved in contact with hazardous substances will receive comprehensive and adequate training and information on the health and safety issues relating to that type of work.
 Assessments will be reviewed regularly, whenever there is a substantial modification to the work process and when there is any reason to suspect that the assessment may no longer be valid.